ManueleBazzichetto/IntroLikelihoodToBayes/README.md

 Slides are provided as html and .qmd files.
 This will allow people to modify, correct, integrate any material presented during the course.

-For most of the R examples (LikelihoodEstimation.R), I used the (amazing) palmerpenguins dataset[^1], made available through the namesake R package.
+For most of the R examples (e.g., LikelihoodEstimation.R), I used the (amazing) palmerpenguins dataset[^1], which is made available through a namesake R package.

 For any doubt or inquiry, please contact me at: manuele.bazzichetto@gmail.com